fortrabbit/blog/local-craft-dev-site-ddev-development-tool.md

 created:      2020-09-10
 publish:      published
 title:        "Quickly set up a local Craft CMS dev site with the DDEV development tool"
-excerpt:      "What's the quickest way to set up a local Craft CMS dev site?
-We show how to install the DDEV tool and use it to power your new and existing Craft CMS development sites."
+excerpt:      "Install the DDEV and power existing Craft CMS development sites."
 lead:         "Having looked at various dev tools for local PHP development in our previous <a href='https://blog.fortrabbit.com/tools-for-php-development-local-dev-site-setup'>article on local PHP development</a>, we now focus on Craft CMS development in particular.
 We'll show you how to use the DDEV development tool to quickly set up a Craft CMS dev site for local development."
 image:        'ddev-poster.gif'
 imagecredit:  ''